Edam, more than just cheese

 More in this area

 There are plenty of reasons to visit this beautiful region!
-Edam is very near Volendam, Monnickendam and Marken, typically Dutch fishing villages on the Zuiderzee.
+Edam is very near Volendam, Monnickendam and Marken, typically Dutch fishing towns on the Zuiderzee.
 If you would like to see these places in a different way, why not book a cycling holiday?
 The Zuiderzee itinerary leads you to all of these beautiful places and other authentic villages around the IJsselmeer.

 Want to visit Edam?